mark-magic/mark-magic/packages/website/docs/en/api-plugin.md

 ## Publishing Plugins

-After writing the plugin, it can be published as an npm package.
-There are no specific requirements for the name, but it is recommended to use the format mark-magic-plugin-xxx, for example `mark-magic-plugin-joplin`, for easier searching in the future.
+Once the plugin is written, you can publish it as an npm package.
+There are no specific naming requirements, but it is recommended to use the format mark-magic-plugin-xxx, for example `mark-magic-plugin-joplin`, for easier future reference.